Thabani95/Explore-Hypothesis-testing/README.md

 # Explore-Hypothesis-testing
-In this activity i will be leveraging AQI data to help an environmental think tank called Repair Our Air (ROA).
-ROA is formulating policy recommendations to improve the air quality in America, using the Environmental Protection Agency's Air Quality Index (AQI) to guide their decision making.
+In this activity, I will be leveraging AQI data to help an environmental think tank called Repair Our Air (ROA).
+ROA is formulating policy recommendations to improve the air quality in America, using the Environmental Protection Agency's Air Quality Index (AQI) to guide their decision-making.
+An AQI value close to 0 signals "little to no" public health concern, while higher values are associated with increased risk to public health.